 Aarti is a form of prayer, and nowhere is it more potent in Hindu culture than on the banks of the holy Ganges—after all, a dip in her holy waters can clear lifetimes of karma.
-The three most popular pilgrimage sites for aarti along the river are the sacred cities of Rishikesh, Varanasi and Haridwar, and among these, Haridwar stands out as a truly powerful experience.
+The three most popular pilgrimage sites for aarti along the river are the sacred cities of Rishikesh, Varanasi and Haridwar, and among these, Haridwar stands out as a truly powerful experience on holiday in India.

 Thousands of devotees flock to Hari-ki-Pauri Ghat at sunset, many carrying offerings of flowers to cast into the river after the ceremony.
 It’s a visceral spectacle, punctuated by bells ringing, coloured lights flashing, pilgrims singing and the lighting of candles as offerings are made to the goddess.